 I came to Varanasi because I wanted to experience one of the main religious sites in the world and see the Sadhus, or holy men.
-They are revered as the gods’ representatives on earth.
-Finally, I came to Varanasi to attend a 10-day meditation course.
+They are revered as the gods’ representatives on Earth.
+Finally, I came to Varanasi to attend a 10-day Vipassana Meditation Retreat.

 But as we came around a corner, I heard a mixture of crying, humming and singing and I saw several sari-clad women sitting on the ground, with other people standing behind them, all gathered around a dead body.

 I took a closer look and saw that they were covering the body of an old woman with glittering golden cloths and wrapping it in robes on a bamboo handbarrow.

 A woman squatting on the ground seemed to be crying and singing simultaneously and was being comforted by another woman, while the people standing were all staring at the dead body.
 And I was transfixed, frozen in the middle of the alley with astonishment.